Where is LGBT Discrimination in the Workplace Still Legal?

 How Federal and State Discrimination Law Works Together

 Most employers in those 28 states must comply with federal anti-discrimination and workplace laws as well as state laws.
-But at this point there is not strong federal legislation protecting LGBT employees from sexual orientation discrimination.
+But at this point, there is no strong federal legislation protecting LGBT employees from sexual orientation discrimination.
 Title VII of the Civil Rights Act of 1964 protects employees from being discriminated against in hiring and employment decisions (termination, promotion, demotion, etc.) based on their race, color, national origin, or religion, or sex.
 And there are additional federal protections for workers based on age and disability status.
-Again, however, strong federal anti-discrimination laws for LGBT people is lacking, so states are on their own to determine whether to provide such protections.
+Again, however, strong federal anti-discrimination laws for LGBT people are lacking, so states are on their own to determine whether to provide such protections.

 If you are wondering how the Supreme Court’s 2015 decision on same-sex marriage plays into this all, it is important to understand several aspects of how that decision is distinct from anti-discrimination law.
 First off, the Supreme Court ruled that there was a constitutional right to same-sex marriage based on the right to privacy embedded in the US Constitution.
 When the Supreme Court finds that a constitutional right exists, no state may abridge that right, thus same-sex became legal in all 50 states as soon as the decision was handed down.
 That decision said nothing about an employee’s rights within the workplace to not be discriminated against based on their sexual orientation, and the Supreme Court has generally not found constitutional rights to be at stake in an employee/private-employer situation.